Master Of Health Services Administration Program

 Admissions and Funding

-We invite applications to the M.H.S.A., M.P.H., and M.S. programs from prospective students who hold a bachelor's degree from an accredited four-year college or university.
+We invite applications to the MHSA and MPH programs from prospective students who hold a bachelor's degree from an accredited four-year college or university.
 Since we are looking for students with varied backgrounds and interests, the department welcomes applicants from all undergraduate majors, and therefore no specific undergraduate courses are required.
-Suggested preparation for interested students may include coursework in basic statistics, microeconomics, the behavioral and social sciences, and American government.
-Students interested in management are also encouraged to complete at least one college-level course in the principles of accounting.
+Suggested preparation for interested students may include course work in basic statistics, microeconomics, the behavioral and social sciences, and American government.
+Students interested in management are also encouraged to complete at least one college-level course in principles of accounting.

 Financial Aid and Funding Information